abhi18av/LJMU_Masters_Dissertation/README.md

     ├── LICENSE
     ├── README.md
+    ├── conda_enviroment.yml <- The conda file needed to recreate the environment.
     ├── data
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.